- Chart

 Disclaimers:

-This analysis is for informational purposes only and does not constitute financial advice.
-Investors should consult with a qualified financial advisor before making investment decisions.
-Market data is subject to change.
+This information is for informational purposes only and does not constitute investment advice.
+Past performance is not indicative of future results.
+Investors should conduct their own research and consult with a qualified financial advisor before making investment decisions.
+Market share data is an estimate and can fluctuate.

 AI Summarization is directionally correct and might not be accurate.